The benefits of body cameras with front-facing screens

 - Reducing the use of force incidents - an awareness that a body camera generally improves the conduct of both sides of an encounter.
 Where there is a breakdown in conduct, an independent account of the incident can provide the truth and hold individuals to account.

 - Displaying the officer's point-of-view - While all body cameras can record evidence, body cameras with front-facing displays record the Officers point of view and improves officer safety while de-escalating confrontational situations.
 This is particularly useful in officer training and real-time in-field scenarios where quick feedback is required.

 - Allowing Quick and Easy Playback - with the front-facing screen it is easy to playback and review footage in the field.
 During playback, the user can rewind and fast-forward footage to get detailed feedback on an incident.
 Footage can also be tagged with a retention policy during playback while in the field.

 Active Displays vs. Stealth Mode

 The screen doesn’t need to be activated at all times.
 In some cases, it is turned off and left recording in ‘stealth mode.
-With the D-Series body camera, the stealth mode displays no image on the screen and the red light that usually shows up when the screen is active is not lit.
+With the D-Series body camera, the stealth mode displays no image on the screen and the flashing red LED light when the screen is active is not lit.
 The camera in effect appears off as it would for any other body camera left recording without a front-facing screen.
-Essentially this creates a swiss army knife of body cameras - a multi-purpose tool that can be used in different settings.
-As officer Officer Joshua Jones of Pasadena PD puts it:
+Essentially this creates a multi-purpose tool of body cameras - a multi-purpose tool that can be used in different settings.
+As a police officer of Pasadena PD puts it: